Frequently Asked Questions

 How many drinks does it take to reach 0.08% BAC?

 This varies significantly by weight, gender, and drinking speed.
-For a 70kg (154lb) male, approximately 3–4 standard drinks in one hour may bring BAC near 0.08%.
-For a 60kg (132lb) female, it may take only 2–3 drinks.
-Use our BAC calculator above for a personalized estimate.
+For a 70 kg (154 lb) male, approximately 3–4 standard drinks in one hour may bring BAC near 0.08%.
+For a 60 kg (132 lb) female, it may take only 2–3 drinks.
+Body composition matters too — people with more body fat reach higher BAC than people of the same weight with more muscle.
+See our Alcohol vs Body Weight page for detailed comparison tables.

 What is a standard drink?